 A girl’s gotta eat

 When you’re pregnant, you aren’t actually eating for two (although I personally found refuge in this wondrous myth a few times).
 Once you start breastfeeding, you are going to be an eating machine.
 And guess what?
 It’s all good!
 Your body is officially working overtime to make milk and keep all regular functions going, so now is your legitimate chance to eat a little extra.
 This is especially true for women who work out.
 The added calories will give your body the chance to keep producing milk.
-I’ve found some great snacks throughout the day will boost your milk and keep you feeling solid through your workout.
-A few suggestions for a milk boost; flaxseed crackers, coconut water, a few protein balls or a slice of seed bread with avocado and egg if you roll like that.
+I’ve found that some great snacks throughout the day will boost your milk and keep you feeling solid through your workout.
+You can find some suggestions for milk boosting snacks here.
 Whatever you do, don’t diet, make the milk.

 Does it need to hurt to feel good?

 A hardcore mama I know was excruciatingly disappointed when she realized her high-intensity interval training workouts were leaving her completely wiped out, lowering her milk and just generally not working.
 Sure you’ve spent those past nine months dreaming of the day you’d smash those burpees again, just like that fantasy of a glass of wine and a plate of sashimi (remember that one?).
 But the fact is the intensity of your workout can make all the difference.
 Do you really need to destroy yourself to feel that healthy hit of endorphins?
-No. Try something new – a dance class or something like an RPM™ indoor cycling class will get your heart rate going, burn calories and leave you feeling fantastic and (possibly) ready for another night of no sleep.
+No. The best option is to slowly ease your body back in to exercise – our new Les Mills post-pregnancy workouts make this simple.
+Check them out here.
 Don’t worry, you’ll be back to smashing your PBs in no time, just give it a while.

 Exhaustion is the swing-vote

 If you did just pull an all-nighter, you know what won’t help?
 Sprints.
-You know what will help, some yoga and a walk with the pushchair.
-I know you want your body back, you want to feel like you again.
-But give yourself a break – did you see what you just did?
+What will help – some yoga and a walk with the pushchair.
+I know you want your body back, you want to feel like you again, but give yourself a break – did you see what you just did?
 You’ve earned a bit of rest and recovery.
 And remember, if you’re up at 2 a.m., count it as three sets of squats (which it probably was if you were doing the Thai Bounce).

 Clichés are the best